 Classes of Parking Permits & How They are Assigned

 All employees and students who operate vehicles on campus must obtain or purchase a parking permit valid for each academic year (Fall Semester through Summer Semester).
 Parking permits are non-refundable.
 All static cling parking permits should be displayed on the front windshield (inside) driver side lower corner- temporary parking permits placed on the dash board (driver side/left corner) with vehicle information and valid permit dates visible.
 Parking permits should never be altered (date changed, photo copied, etc....)
 Citations will be issued accordingly for all tampered permits.
+Permit owners will be responsible for citations issued to vehicles that display the permit that was assigned during purchase.

 The following types of permits are issued: